srushtii-m/srushtii-m.github.io/_pages/about.md

 ### **Current Research**
 <p align="justify">
-Currently, I am researching the application of Graph Neural Networks (GNNs) and Large Language Models for demand forecasting, aiming to enhance the accuracy and efficiency of predictive models in complex networks.
-By leveraging GCNs and related methodologies, I seek to uncover patterns and relationships within data, driving innovative solutions for more accurate demand forecasting.
+I am currently researching the application of Graph Neural Networks (GNNs) and Large Language Models for demand forecasting, focusing on data-centric AI and data-centric graph learning.
+My goal is to enhance the accuracy and efficiency of predictive models in complex networks by improving data quality and leveraging graph structures for better predictive analytics.
+By utilizing Graph Convolutional Networks (GCNs) and related methodologies, I seek to uncover patterns and relationships within data, driving innovative solutions for more accurate demand forecasting.
 </p>

 <p align="justify">